Quantcast

 Traditional or high-speed ferries take passengers from Point Judith, on the mainland of Rhode Island, and Newport to Block Island.
 Traditional and fast ferries cross from Block Island to Montauk, New York.
 A Jamestown-to-Newport ferry crosses between these two Rhode Island islands.
 A ferry route crosses from North Kingstown in Rhode Island to Martha's Vineyard, Massachusetts.

-Close-up Traditional Ferry 500x250 - Block Island Ferry - Narragansett, RI
+Traditional Ferry - Block Island Ferry - Narragansett, RI

 Block Island Ferry